I am the mother in the Today article that has generated much sympathy for my son and excoriation for me, and this is my side of the story.

 I had agreed to be interviewed and accompanied on PSLE results day, 24 November 2016, by a TODAY reporter who asked for permission to do so on the night of 23 November.
 The reporter openly recorded our conversation at the school, which lasted 45 minutes and 49 seconds on her recorder.

 · The circumstances surrounding the comment “You can forget about your Nintendo DS”.

 The comment was made in the presence of the TODAY reporter, who did not intrude into a private conversation as the original version of the letter implied.

 · Withholding personal information about my son.

-I had requested that my son’s name not to be revealed, and for his photo not to be taken.
+I had requested that my son’s name not be revealed, and for his photo not to be taken.
 These requests were honoured.
-TODAY published the T-score as I did not ask for it not to be published.
+TODAY published his T-score as I did not ask for it not to be published.